wjdenny/wjdenny.github.io/content/@2023henderson_read.md

 ---
 tags:
-  - "🕮"
+  - 🕮
-  - "topic/pkm"
+  - topic/pkm
-  - "topic/reading"
+  - topic/reading
+aliases:
-alias: "How to Read (and Understand) Hard Books"
+  - How to Read (and Understand) Hard Books
-draft: false
+draft: true
 ---
 # How to Read (and Understand) Hard Books
 [[Jared Henderson]] published this video for [[YouTube]].